ciandt-dev/docker-hub-memcached/README.md

 make clean-all
 ```

-Actually, this one calls __make clean__ and then removes Docker dangling images and volumes.
+Actually, this one calls __make clean__ first, and then removes Docker __dangling images and volumes__.
-More information about dangling can be found at this [link](https://docs.docker.com/engine/reference/commandline/images/).
+More information about dangling images/volumes can be found at this [link](https://docs.docker.com/engine/reference/commandline/images/).

 * * *